shongi-org/shongi/README.md

 To do -

-Conditional rendering on order cancelling - Only pending order can be cancelled
+See on going orders on homepage

+Add Service subcategory name where needed

+Cancel appointment/order endpoint.
+Modal to ask if he really wants to cancel

+Error Handling - Order placing - Issue creation - Signin - signup - get requests failing error boundary

 Hook backend with Service provider app - Shahriar

-Error Handling

-Stress test app with a load testing app

-Notification Page and Feature
+Upload more documents from appointment status page

 UI improvements

 - place icons instead of labels in past orders and other lists
 - home page desktop spacings

-Click to expand Investigation documents

 ----- Nice to have & Further requirements -----

-Upload more documents from appointment status page

-See on going orders on homepage
+Stress test app with Post man performance testing

 Add Phone number changing option at cart for OTP exception

-change type interface of cart items

 Make Payment Icon

+Click to expand Investigation documents

 Customer side
 Order Placed -> Order Confirmed